Editor’s Note: King Of The World

 Anyone who has owned a talking bird knows how much fun it is to have a pet say the words you teach.
 I have owned three species of hookbills and, although they were all good talkers, the budgies learned the fastest and talked the most.
 My first budgie, Buddy, sadly lived only two years — but in that short time he amassed a 225-word vocabulary.

 All budgies have the ability to talk, but getting them to speak and maintain an extensive vocabulary depends on how much time and effort you are willing to give.
 Many factors contribute to successfully teaching birds to talk.
-Based on these factors, I have created 10 steps.
-Each step begins with the letter “P” to help you remember the important points that, hopefully, will have your budgie talking in no time.
+Follow these 10 tips and, hopefully, you will have your budgie talking in no time.

 Know a bit about your bird’s background, its exact age (we celebrate birthdays, of course!) and whether it is male or female (most breeders can distinguish males from females at a very young age).
 Although I am aware of females that talk well, males are more known for their talking ability.